MundoGIS/Qtiler/README.md

 - Use a dedicated Windows account for the service with access to the `cache/` directory.
 - Schedule regular cleanups of `logs/` and old caches via Windows Task Scheduler if storage is constrained.

-Ready to publish?
-Commit the repository (including this README), push to GitHub, and share **Qtiler by MundoGIS** with your team.